crowdsecurity/cs-wordpress-bouncer/docs/contribute.md

 # Contribute to this plugin

-## Installation for development purpose
+## Install the stack for development purpose

 Run containers: